bennygenish/util/README.md

 Usage
 ---

-Add it to your root `build.gradle` with:
+Add it to your root `build.gradle` with
 ```gradle
 allprojects {
     repositories {